The Department of Education can seek public comment for feedback on a particular topic or program.

 Accepted document types for a submission round

-The department accepts most files types for receiving submission documents, provided they can be customised to meet accessibility requirements.
+The department accepts most file types for receiving submission documents, provided they can be customised to meet accessibility requirements.
 Submission documents created from faxes or scanned files voids accessibility as they convert the text to an image.
 As images cannot be interpreted by assistive technologies, they should not be used.

 It is recommended that the primary submission document be sent in as a typed Microsoft Word file.
 It is also advised that zip files will not be accepted when attached to a submission form.